-We hold printed books and periodicals, manuscripts, archival resources, and digitised material in Thai, Lao, Cambodian and minority languages like Shan, Tai Khuen, and Northern Thai.
+We hold printed books and periodicals, manuscripts, archival resources, and digitised material in Thai, Lao, Khmer and minority languages like Hmong, Tai Khuen, and Northern Thai.

 About the collection

 The British Library has approximately 450 manuscripts in Thai, Northern Thai, Lao, Khmer, and Pali languages.
 They include Buddhist scriptures, literary works, and treatises on traditional medicine, law, cosmology, fortune-telling and animals.
 Most of the manuscripts are paper folding books and palm leaf manuscripts, but there are also textiles and wooden manuscript boxes.
-Highlights include an important Thai historical chronicle, copied by royal scribes ca. 1840 (Or.
-11827) and an Elephant Treatise (Or.
-13652), as well as Phra Malai manuscripts.
+Important manuscripts in this collection are a Thai historical chronicle, copied by royal scribes ca. 1840 (Or.
+11827), an outstanding Elephant Treatise (Or.
+13652), several Phra Malai manuscripts as well as the Chakrabongse Collection of Thai Royal Letters (Or.15749).
 Other languages covered in this collection are Ahom, Khamti, Khasi, Tai Lue, Tai Khuen, Shan and Mon.

 The earliest period of Thai printing, from ca. 1840-1890, is well represented in the British Library due to a gift by Christian missionaries of about 100 books and pamphlets.
 Some of these are unique copies including the only known copy of the first Thai book printed in Thailand, a Christian text published in 1838 (ORB.30/894).

-The collection includes more than 4000 printed books in Thai, dating from the mid-19th century onwards, and over 500 books in Lao or Khmer languages.
+The collection includes more than 8000 printed books in Thai, dating from the mid-19th century onwards, and over 700 books in Lao, Khmer and Hmong languages.

 There are also about 50 periodical titles from Thailand, Laos and Cambodia.